The Sacred Liturgy

 5 minutes – Introductions

 As the host, gather everyone together and welcome them.
-Share a little about yourself and then go around and ask each person to briefly introduce him/herself.
+Share a little about yourself, and then go around, asking each person to briefly introduce himself/herself.

 5-10 minutes – Opening prayer and Scripture